 For those who use defensive behaviour as a coping mechanism to make them feel better about themselves, it can put them in a very awkward place and in some cases isolate them and make them look and feel less credible.

-I believe that with personal growth, we’re less likely to use this kind of behaviour and more likely to be tolerant of ourselves and therefore tolerant of other people.
-Sadly, that’s not always the case.
-We’re also likely to have more time to listen and accept what other people say and are less likely to ‘fly off the handle’ at every little thing.
+Through personal growth people are more likely to be tolerant of themselves and therefore tolerant of others and less likely to go on the defensive.
+They’re more likely to have time to listen and accept what other people say, and less likely to ‘fly off the handle’ at every little thing.